verbsteam/specs/client-incentives-spec.md

 - Anyone can register themselves as a client and get a clientId.
 - To register, one must mint a NounsClient NFT.
-- Whoever holds that NFT will have permission to claim rewards for that client.
+- For a client to withdraw their rewards they need:
+   1. To hold the client NFT with the relevant ID, and
+   2. For their client ID to be approved by the DAO.
-- The NFT owner may optionally associate a URL with their NFT to identify themselves.
+- The client NFT owner can update their token metadata, including their display name and URL.
-- The NFT art is undetermined at this stage, but will have the option to be updated after launch.
+- The client NFT is launching with basic art thanks to krel, and the DAO has the option to update it at a later time.

 We chose to use clientId instead of simply wallet addresses for a few reasons:

-- Requires less bits for storage
+- Requires less bits for storage.
-- Allows the client to change their managing address without creating a new client entity
+- Allows the client to change their managing address without creating a new client entity.

 ## Rewards